rik404/APPFLx-doc/endpoint-installation.md

 ## Create Globus Account
 If you do not have a globus account yet, please create a [Globus](https://app.globus.org/) account here.

-@ShellyRiver: The following content should be a note.
+@ShellyRiver: The following content should be a note like [here](https://appfl.readthedocs.io/en/latest/install/index.html).

 Note: If you can find your institution in Globus, it is highly recommeneded to simply use your institution account to log in to Globus as it makes it easier for your collaborator to verify your identity.
 Otherwise, you can register a Globus account using your email address.